metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Test-ExecutableFile.md

 Do not specify sigcheck file, only path to where sigcheck is located.
 By default working directory and PATH is searched for sigcheck64.exe.
 On 32 bit operating system sigcheck.exe is searched instead.
-If location to sigcheck executable is not found then no virus total scan and report is done.
+If location to sigcheck executable is not found then no VirusTotal scan and report is done.

 ```yaml
 Type: System.IO.DirectoryInfo